LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 docker run -p 80:80 -dit --name my-app my-apache2
 ```

-This command maps the host machine's port to the Docker container's **port 80, runs the container in detached mode with the name `my-app`, and uses the `my-apache2` image.
+This command maps the host machine's port **80** to the Docker container's port **80**, runs the container in detached mode with the name `my-app`, and uses the `my-apache2` image.

 ![Docker Run](http://127.0.0.1/assets/lab2-15.png)

 #### Access the Hosted HTML Page
 Open a browser and access `http://localhost` or `http://127.0.0.1`.
-The HTML page is hosted and displays "Hello, World!"
+The HTML page is now live and displays "Hello, World!"

 ![Docker Webpage](http://127.0.0.1/assets/lab2-16.png)